Development Toward a Ground-Based Interferometric Phased Array for Radio Detection of High Energy Neutrinos: Introduction

 \section{Introduction}

 In recent years, the IceCube experiment has detected a population of astrophysical neutrinos with energies up to $\sim10$~PeV~\cite{bigBird,bertErnie}.
-The sources of these astrophysical neutrinos remain a mystery, their spectral index remains uncertain~\cite{icecubeGlobal}, and although there is no evidence for a spectral cutoff, the behavior at higher energies remains unknown~\cite{icecubeGlobal}.

-In addition to the astrophysical population discovered by IceCube, there is a separate population of cosmogenic ultra-high energy (UHE) neutrinos ($E>10^{17}$~eV) that awaits discovery.
-The detection of UHE neutrinos would open a new and unique window into the universe.
-A UHE neutrino observatory would enable the determination of the origin of the highest energy cosmic rays and the study of the evolution of the highest energy source populations.
-UHE neutrinos are made as a byproduct of the GZK process~\cite{g,zk}, where cosmic rays with $E>10^{19.5}$~eV per nucleon interact with the cosmic microwave background as they propagate through the universe within 50~Mpc of their source, going through a $\Delta^+$ resonance, and yielding neutrinos as a result of the charged pion decay chain~\cite{beresinsky_1969_cosmogenic}.

-The twin science goals of following up on the IceCube measurement of astrophysical neutrinos at and above PeV~energies, and discovering the highest energy cosmogenic neutrinos drives the design of developing and proposed experiments that aim to detect high energy neutrinos.
+The sources of these astrophysical neutrinos remain a mystery, their spectral index remains uncertain, and although there is no evidence for a spectral cutoff, the behavior at higher energies remains unknown~\cite{icecubeGlobal}.
+In addition to the astrophysical population discovered by IceCube, there is a separate population of cosmogenic ultra-high energy (UHE) neutrinos ($E>10^{17}$~eV), created as a byproduct of the GZK process (the interaction of UHE cosmic rays with the cosmic microwave background), that awaits discovery~\cite{g,zk,beresinsky_1969_cosmogenic}.
+The twin science goals of following up on the IceCube measurement of astrophysical neutrinos at and above PeV~energies, and discovering the highest energy cosmogenic neutrinos drive the design of developing and proposed experiments that aim to detect high energy neutrinos.

 One promising method for detection of high energy neutrinos is via the Askaryan effect: the coherent, impulsive radio emission from electromagnetic showers induced by neutrinos in a dielectric~\cite{askaryan}.
-At long wavelengths (frequency less than a few~GHz) the emission is coherent, so for high energy showers, the long-wavelength radio emission dominates.
-Beam test measurements have confirmed that the power in radio emission scales as the square of the energy of the shower at long wavelengths, demonstrating coherence~\cite{gorham_2007_ice,gorham_2005_salt,saltzberg_2001_sand}.
-A large volume of a dielectric material with a long radio attenuation length ($L_\alpha > 1$~km), such as glacial ice, is required to detect a significant rate of high energy astrophysical and cosmogenic neutrinos.
+At long wavelengths (frequency less than a few~GHz), the emission is coherent, so for high energy showers, the long-wavelength radio emission dominates.
+A large volume of a dielectric material with a long radio attenuation length ($L_\alpha \sim 1$~km), such as glacial ice, is required to detect a significant rate of high energy astrophysical and cosmogenic neutrinos.